myeyesareblind/blog/_posts/2017-02-06-Combine-hash-values.md

 `xor` didn't complete in any reasonable time.

 Why some functions are better than others?
 Well, because of collisions.
 Let's verify this using key distribution plot.
 Since we know the number of buckets, we can simulate construction of `NSDictionary`.
 For each `hash` we will find an empty index, and for each index we check - increment number of visits.
-Plot is better then words.
+Plot is better than words.
 We can't plot that much of a data, so I'll use 500 samples.

 ![distribution of buckets-plot]({{ "/assets/img/500distributions.png" | prepend: site.baseurl }})